ChurchApps/FreeShowWeb/src/routes/docs/macos/+page.md

 ---
-title: Install on MacOS
+title: Install on macOS
+description: How to install the application on macOS.
 ---

-# Install on MacOS
+# Install on macOS

 <!-- -   **dmg:** Right-click on the .dmg file, click "Open".
 When promted click "Open" again.
 Then you should be good to go. -->